hazelcast/hazelcast-simulator/docs/INSTALL.md

 ### Install wget

 Make sure wget is installed.
-For Linux machines in most cases it is installed, but on OSX it isn't out of the box.
+For Linux machines in most cases it is installed, but on Mac OS it isn't out of the box.

 #### Set up on Google Compute Engine